Applying statistical learning theory to deep learning: Lecture 2 : Implicit bias and benign overfitting

-We ended last time by saying that if we change our optimization algorithm without changing the objective function, we're actually implicitly minimizing some \textit{other complexity measure}, which will change our inductive bias and thus our generalization properties.
-As some examples, we can compare the test performance of SGD and Path-SGD as in \cite{path_sgd_2015} and SGD vs. Adam as in \cite{marginal_value_adaptive_grad_2017}.
+We ended the previous lecture by saying that if we change our optimization algorithm without changing the objective function, we're actually implicitly minimizing some \textit{other complexity measure}, which will change the inductive bias and thus the generalization properties of our model.
+As some examples, we can compare the test performance of SGD and Path-SGD as in \cite{path_sgd_2015} and SGD with the Adam optimizer as in \cite{marginal_value_adaptive_grad_2017}.
 In all cases, they reach the same final training error, but they have different final test performance values.
 In other words, they're reaching different global minima of the training objective.
-The story we're seeing is that the inductive bias is determined by the bias of the optimization algorithm.
-In other words, if we have a training loss landscape with \textit{many global minima}, and we start optimizing on some hill, \textit{different} optimization algorithms will move down the ``hill'' \textit{differently} and reach \textit{different} ``beaches'' (0 loss).
+Thus what we are observing is that the inductive bias is determined by the bias of the optimization algorithm.
+In other words, if we have a training loss landscape with \textit{many global minima}, and we start optimizing on some ``hill'', \textit{different} optimization algorithms will move down the ``hill'' \textit{differently} and reach \textit{different} ``beaches'' (0 loss).